 From early colonial times Māori keenly competed against Europeans in a variety of sports.
 Horse racing was the first to gain widespread popularity.
-Rugby eventually became the favourite sport of both races and for most of the 20th century the rugby field was the one arena of national life where Māori and non-Māori met on equal terms.
+Rugby eventually became the favourite sport of both races and for most of the 20th century the rugby field was the one arena of national life in which Māori and non-Māori met on equal terms.

 First Māori rugby players

 After the triumphant 1905–6 All Black tour of Britain, France and North America, when Southland Māori Billy Stead was vice-captain, rugby became far more popular in New Zealand.
-Before the Second World War it was the only winter game available to boys in most New Zealand schools, and united the whole country.
+Before the Second World War it was the only winter game available to boys in most New Zealand schools.
 By the 1920s Māori had developed the country’s fast, open style of play.

 The noted historian, politician and diplomat William Pember Reeves played rugby for Canterbury as a young man.
 Later he wrote a poem celebrating George Nēpia’s skills as a fullback for the New Zealand team: